xunoaib/synacor-challenge-solution/README.md

 redudant subtrees), we can use [memoization](https://en.wikipedia.org/wiki/Memoization) to cache the result of each function call and avoid doing redundant work.
-With memoization, we can more easily bruteforce input values of `r7` for this function (between 0 and 32768), searching for one which returns the expected output: 6.
+With memoization, we can more easily brute-force input values of `r7` for this function (between 0 and 32768), searching for one which returns the expected output: 6.

 This can be easily implemented in C or Java with a sufficiently large stack:
 [solve_teleporter_pure_memo.c](solve_teleporter_pure_memo.c), where the
-solution can be found in roughly 10 seconds.
+solution can be found in roughly 10 seconds on my hardware.

 #### Further Analysis / Simplification

-However, I'm a man of Python, and naively caching recursive calls turns out not to be ideal here.
+However, I'm a man of Python, and in Python, naively caching recursive calls turns out not to be ideal here.
 Even with `functools.cache` and an increased recursion limit, Python still hits a `RecursionError` for deeper invocations of the function.
-Manual memoization avoids this issue, but the resulting performance iss **extremely** slow (~75 function calls per second).
-At that rate, brute-forcing all 32,768 possible values of r7 would take about 7 minutes -- doable, but unpleasant).
+Manual memoization avoids this issue, but the resulting performance is **extremely** slow (~75 function calls per second).
+At that rate, brute-forcing all 32,768 possible values of `r7` would take about 7 minutes -- doable, but unpleasant.

 Rather than waiting, this gives us an opportunity to look inside the recurrence and simplify its structure.